zstaskowiak/web-knowledge-chatbot/README.md

 5) Queries are answered through an integrated Phi-3 LLM, combining retrieval and generation for accurate responses.

-## 💡 Example Use Case

-You can adapt this project to:

-Build a product knowledge assistant that retrieves product specs and reviews.

-Summarize company documents or research papers.

-Develop a chatbot that answers questions about your organization’s data.

 ---

 ## 🧠 Sample Query
 user_question = "Who invented Batman?"

 Response (example):